Tue 08 May 2012

 both to act as a reference during the rebuild itself, and in case something

 goes pear-shaped.
-The whole chunk after script up to exit is
+The whole chunk after script

 cut-and-pastable.